natecraddock/sessions.nvim/README.md

 This readme covers *most* of the features of sessions.nvim, but full documentation is found in the help file `:h sessions`.

+Note that this plugin is small in scope and complexity.
+It has been stable for a long time.
+Just because I am not making changes doesn't mean it's been abandoned!
+It was designed to be small and stable, and it will stay that way.

 sessions.nvim requires nvim 0.7.0 as a minimum.
 If you have an older version of nvim, you may use the [commit tagged 0.2](https://github.com/natecraddock/sessions.nvim/commit/4b400a37c26c3b942769abb8d78b63740ed4cd70).